cscorley/dissertation/chapters/3_method/1_approach.md

 a snapshot only sees an entity once, topic modeling a changeset can miss no information.

+\todo{need to note that the initial check-in of a file is the entire file at the time, much like a snapshot}

 Using changesets also implies that the topic model may gain some noisy information from these additional documents, especially when considering removals.
 However, @Vasa-etal_2007 also observe that code is less likely to be